 The processes stated also include provisions to ensure that the expectations and obligations are passed down the supply chain and not restricted to the immediate link in the chain that is most visible.
 We will report any evidence or suspicion of cases or hidden third party labour exploitation to the Gang masters and Labour Abuse Authority immediately.
 Failure by managers and leaders of the company, third party labour providers or organisations in the labour supply chain to act upon concerns of worker maltreatment, coercion or harassment will be regarded as potential gross misconduct and will be managed accordingly through the relevant disciplinary process.

-All new site staff attend an induction session which, from 2019, included a section on Modern Slavery.
-For all workers with access to our HR portal, all documents relating to Modern Slavery and Human Trafficking our available to view and download.
-We are able to monitor this and provide additional training when required.
+All new site staff attend an induction session which includes a section on Modern Slavery and Human Trafficking.
+For all workers with access to our HR portal, all documents relating to Modern Slavery and Human Trafficking our available to view and download – all of which will be further enhanced by online training too.